FlammingFrost/tech-blog/content/posts/notes/Beginner Guide/Configurate Python Env in Linux/index.md

   Find the file `~/.bashrc`.
 You can use

   `vim ~/.bashrc` or `nano ~/.bashrc` to edit the file, here I use `vim`.

+  (You can also use vscode to edit the file)

   Add the following content to the file.
 You can add it at the end of the file.